VeggieTales: VeggieTales on TV! (2006–2009)

 After NBC aired the first few episodes of the first season in September 2006, the company chose to edit the episodes to remove religious messages, including references to God.
 The original sign-off message—"And remember kids, God made you special and He loves you very much!
 Good-bye!"—was replaced by "Thanks for coming to my house today, kids.
 See you next week!
 Good-bye!".
 The changes were made at the request of the network's standards and practices department to enforce compliance with network policies regarding religious neutrality.
 The original dialogue remained viewable by users of the network's closed-caption feature.

 The conservative watch group Parents Television Council complained to NBC about the changes.
 L. Brent Bozell, president of the group, complained of the network "ripping the heart and soul out of a successful product".
 His argument was that if NBC was concerned about references to God, they should not have taken the series.
 Bozell stated "This just documents the disconnect between Hollywood and the real world."

 The response from NBC stated the editing now conformed to the network's broadcast standards, which direct producers "not to advocate any one religious point of view."
 NBC spokeswoman Rebecca Marks said "Our goal is to reach as broad an audience as possible with these positive messages while being careful not to advocate any one religious point of view."

-Vischer expressed disappointment with these edits, stating that he wasn't informed that religious content would be removed from the series, and that he could’ve refused to sign a contract with Qubo if he'd known of the decision beforehand.
+Vischer expressed disappointment with these edits, stating that he was not informed that religious content would be removed from the series, and that he could have refused to sign a contract with Qubo if he had known of the decision beforehand.
 He said, "I would have declined partly because I knew a lot of fans would feel like it was a sellout or it was done for money."
 Still, Vischer said he understood NBC's wish to remain religiously neutral, and he said, "VeggieTales is religious, NBC is not.
 I want to focus people more on 'Isn't it cool that Bob and Larry are on television."